 REMEDIATION.
 The site is a brownfield project undergoing redevelopment and remediation in accordance with Pennsylvania’s Land Recycling and Environmental Remediation Standards Act (PA Act 2), a voluntary land recycling program that provides uniform and streamlined standards intended to facilitate the recycling of existing industrial sites.
 PA Act 2 clearance for all land uses has been received with environmental requirements related to earth movement and construction onsite, as well as restrictions on infiltration of rainwater within the Area B.

 GRADING.
 The site has been filled and raised with nearly 800 cubic yards of fill.
-All parcels are rough graded and require 12” of clean fill cap prior to development as per the environmental covenants.
+All parcels are rough graded and require a final cap of an impervious surface (i.e. building foundation, pavement) or 12” of clean fill cap for final pervious surfaces, as per the environmental covenants.

 STREETS.
 Blair Street and Hazelwood Avenue will open by 2019, following completion of a protective canopy under the CSX Spur rail overpass.
 The opening of this combined 1.4-mile street will provide new entries to the site from Second Avenue.
-Construction will begin on Lytle Street, Street “C,” and Street “F” in 2018 for opening by May 2019.
+Construction of Lytle Street, Street “C,” and Street “F” is underway, with opening expected in Spring 2019.
 All streets have been designed to City standards for future public dedication.
 Separate cycle paths are provided along Blair Street, Hazelwood Avenue, Lytle Street, and Street “C.”

 UTILITIES.
 Pathways for utilities are in place within all new streets, and build-out will occur as level of service is determined.
-The site is served by public water and sewer, Duquesne Light Company provides electrical service, and natural gas lines have been installed by Peoples.
+The site is served by public water (Pittsburgh Water & Sewer Authority) and sewer (ALCOSAN), Duquesne Light Company provides electrical service, and natural gas lines have been installed by Peoples Natural Gas.
 There is ample service capacity and conduits are in-place for new telecommunication lines.

 STORMWATER.
 Green infrastructure has been installed in conjunction with the Blair Street and Lytle Street infrastructure projects to retain all rainwater on site.
 Lytle Street will also include three blocks of 100% green infrastructure to be used for monitoring and testing of performance.
 Private easements have been retained in street rights-of-way for the future installation of purple pipe for water reclamation purposes.

 BUILDINGS.
 Three structures remain on the site with the intent for restoration and redevelopment.
 This includes the Roundhouse (built in 1887 – 22,619 SF), the Mill 19 building (1943 – 180,000 SF) and the Pump House (built in 1870 – 3,405 SF).
 Renovation of the Mill 19 structural frame is underway by RIDC with the first phase of new construction due to be completed by Spring 2019.
-A feasibility study is currently underway by Almono LLC for stabilization and possible interim reuse of the Roundhouse building.
+Almono LLC is in the process of remediating and stabilizing the Roundhouse for further redevelopment that will accommodate a future use.

 PARKING.
-One temporary parking lot with 325 spaces is being constructed in 2018, and an additional temporary parking lot with 347 spaces is planned for 2019.
-Approximately 550 on-street parking spaces will also be available to accommodate early stages of development.
+One temporary parking lot will provide 340 pay parking spaces to the public in Spring 2019.
+A second temporary parking lot with 335 spaces is anticipated to begin construction in Spring 2019.
+Approximately 520 on-street parking spaces will also be available to accommodate early stages of development.

 PUBLIC PLAZA.
-Design started in May 2018 for the first public open space, a 2-acre Plaza south of the Mill 19 building, with an expected opening date of mid-2019.
-This is the first of a total of about 30-acres of urban open space (17% of total area) to be developed on the site.
+Construction on the public open space, a 2-acre Plaza south of the Mill 19 building will begin April 2014, with an expected opening date of Fall 2019.
+This civic center is the first of a total of about 30-acres of urban open space (17% of total area) to be developed on the site.